Skip to main content

 1 mentions Positive Neutral Negative

-The story aspect is minimally addressed, focusing more on gameplay mechanics such as choosing from three different force device types with unique attack patterns before missions, rather than narrative depth.
+The story aspect is minimally addressed, focusing more on gameplay mechanics like the three different force device types with distinct attack patterns rather than narrative elements.

 Skip Game Offers